-Garth's Encounter with a Rabbit
+Garth's Mulligan with a Rabbit

-The thing is that once you look past the forced comedy "Accidentally in Love" has that formula which sees chalk n cheese characters fall in love after a less then pleasant first meeting.
-As such what we get is a lot of comical arguing between Eddie and Annie following their car accident but when you introduce a young child who is losing their sight and of course the issues start to melt away and the cuteness starts to form.
-I really don't need to go in to specifics of what happens although to be honest it is only routine at best with Jennie Garth and Ethan Erickson looking the part but not having great chemistry either romantic or comedy wise.
+The thing is that once you look past the forced comedy "Accidentally in Love" has that formula which sees chalk n cheese characters fall in love after a less then pleasant meet cute.
+As such what we get is a lot of comical arguing between Eddie and Annie following their car accident but when you introduce a young child who is losing their sight their issues start to melt away and the cuteness starts to take shape.
+I really don't need to go in to specifics of what happens in "Accidentally in Love" as it is only routine at best with Jennie Garth and Ethan Erickson looking the part but sadly not having great chemistry either romantic or comedy wise.

-What this all boils down to is that "Accidentally in Love" is pleasent enough with a nice looking cast and a nice formula driven storyline.
+What this all boils down to is that "Accidentally in Love" is pleasant enough with a nice looking cast and a nice formula driven storyline.
 But it isn't a great Hallmark movie because this is one where all the comedy ends up feeling forced.